 - half a person is a problem gambler.

 However, as I have pointed out before, this picture is misleading as 53 per cent of people don’t gamble at all.

 - 4 and a half are at low risk of harm

 - 2 moderate risk of harm

 - 1 person is a problem gambler.

-As I have said before we want to see a drastic reduction in those numbers, because whilst the evidence does not suggest that the problem is increasing, it isn’t decreasing YET.
+As I have also said, repeatedly, those numbers are too high.
+The evidence does not suggest that the problem is increasing, but it isn’t decreasing yet, either.

 What about highly engaged gamblers?